 Katy Kozhimannil, PhD

-Dr. Katy Kozhimannil directs CTSI’s Rural Health Program, where she develops programs to improve rural health through translational research and science and contributes to emerging national efforts of the NIH Clinical Translational Science Award Program to improve rural health.
+Dr. Katy Kozhimannil is Co-Director of CTSI’s Rural Health Program, where she develops programs to improve rural health through translational research and science and contributes to emerging national efforts of the NIH Clinical Translational Science Award Program to improve rural health.

 Dr. Katy Kozhimannil is a Professor in the School of Public Health’s Division of Health Policy and Management, Director of the University of Minnesota Rural Health Research Center, and the Office of Academic Clinical Affairs' (OACA) Director of Rural Health Programs.